tm-a-t/TGPy/guide/docs/basics/code.md

 ```
 </div>

-Exceptions are also shown right in messages.
+Exceptions are also shown right in the message.

 !!! note